Desk Chair vs Visitor Chair: What Suits Your Office Better?

 A visitor chair is usually for shorter stays.
 Think clients, guests, waiting areas, meetings or extra seating on the other side of a desk.
 They are often simpler in shape, easier to move around and less bulky than a full task chair.

-So while both are technically chairs for an office, they are not interchangeable in every situation.
+So while both are technically office chairs, they are not interchangeable in every situation.

 Not every desk chair needs every feature under the sun, but if the chair is doing serious daily work, it usually needs more support than a basic visitor chair can offer.

-If the chair is going to be used for hours at a desk, buy for daily comfort first.
-It is much easier to regret a chair that feels wrong after two hours than one that was slightly more expensive upfront.
+Practical tip: if the chair is going to be used for hours at a desk, buy for daily comfort first.
+It is much easier to regret a chair that feels wrong after two hours than one that cost a little more upfront.

 Visitor chairs usually make the most sense when the person sitting there is not staying long, or when the chair needs to be easy to place, easy to clean and easy to move around.